 Section 3.
 A motion may be carried by a vote of a majority of the directors present provided a quorum is present at a meeting.
 A motion from the floor not supported by a majority of the directors present at the meeting may be brought back for a vote at the next meeting and may be passed without the support of the directors provided a minimum of 75 members casting a ballot, IN PERSON, in support of the motion.

 Section 1.
 The membership shall consist of those persons who have paid the specified dues for the current membership year or are eligible for a free or life membership.

-• Adult membership shall be for those people ages 16 and older.
+• Adult membership shall be for those persons aged 18 and older.